Track 3: TV Writing

 Program participants will earn units of credit on a letter-grading basis and will be recorded on an official University of California transcript.
 Please note that official transcripts are not automatically sent to students.
 To request a transcript, please contact the UCLA Registrar’s Office.

 Housing is available in the UCLA Residence Halls.
-To apply for summer accommodations, please select from the following housing options and rates and submit an application directly to UCLA Housing.
+To apply for summer accommodations, once accepted into the program, please select from the following housing options and rates and submit an application directly to UCLA Housing.
 It is highly recommended that you apply for housing early, as applications are approved on a first-come-first served basis.

 Financial aid for Summer Sessions is available for qualified UC students.
 UCLA students can find more details about the UCLA financial aid application process by visiting the Financial Aid section of summer.ucla.edu.
 UC and visiting (non-UC) students should inquire about financial aid at their home institution.